-The W40 product has three expansion slots, each of which can accept a Clavister interface expansion module.
-There are three different module types available and these are purchased separately to the W40 unit.
+The W50 product has four expansion slots, each of which can accept a Clavister interface expansion module.
+There are three different module types available and these are purchased separately to the W50 unit.
 Each of the three module types has different capabilities and can be one of the following:

 - 8 x RJ45 Gigabit Ethernet interfaces.
-Note that this module cannot be used in the first slot (E1).

 - 8 x SFP Gigabit interfaces.

 - 2 x SFP+ 10 Gigabit interfaces.